uselagoon/lagoon/README.md

 ## Lagoon architecture

-Lagoon is comprised of two main components, Lagoon Core and Lagoon Remote, and a number of other third-party services, Operators and Controllers.
-In a full production setting, it is envisaged that Lagoon Core and Remote are installed into different Kubernetes Clusters (one Core can serve many Remotes), but they can also be installed into the same cluster if required.
+Lagoon comprises two main components: Lagoon Core and Lagoon Remote.
+It's also built on several other third-party services, Operators and Controllers.
+In a full production setting, we recommend installing Lagoon Core and Remote into different Kubernetes Clusters.
+A single Lagoon Core installation is capable of serving multiple Remotes, but they can also be installed into the same cluster if preferred.

-To enhance security, Lagoon Core does not require administrator-level access to the Kubernetes clusters running Lagoon Remote, and all inter-cluster communication happens exclusively via RabbitMQ, hosted in Lagoon Core, and consumed (and published back to) by Lagoon Remote.
-This means that Lagoon Remotes can be managed by different teams, in different locations, and even behind firewalls or inaccessible from the internet.
+To enhance security, Lagoon Core does not need administrator-level access to the Kubernetes clusters that are running Lagoon Remote.
+All inter-cluster communication happens only via RabbitMQ.
+This is hosted in Lagoon Core, and consumed (and published back to) by Lagoon Remote.
+This allows Lagoon Remotes to be managed by different teams, in different locations - even behind firewalls or inaccessible from the internet.

-Lagoon services are mostly built in Node.js, with more recent development in occuring in Go, and most of the automation and scripting components in Bash.
+Lagoon services are mostly built in Node.js.
+More recent development occurs in Go, and most of the automation and scripting components are in Bash.

 ### Lagoon Core